-With the emergence of online review sites everyone shares opinions, positive and negative, true or false, useful or just rants - and for a lot of businesses these reviews have a significant impact on the bottom line.
-While research is still in it's early days, it's widely accepted that a 1 star increase (on the basis of 5 stars) can result in a 10% lift in business and vice versa.
-With that in mind, a highly regarded business has lot to lose while a poorly rated business has a lot to gain from investing in online review management.
-Yelp along with Google Places, CitySearch, UrbanSpoon, Yellow Pages, Angie's List, and many more, are establishing themselves as the go to websites for customers to research/find companies/services as well as tell of their experiences.
+With the emergence of online review sites, everyone shares opinions—positive or negative, true or false, useful or just plain ranting—and for many businesses, these reviews have a significant impact on the bottom line.
+Research shows that a one-star difference in ratings can result in a 9% difference in revenue.
+This means that a difference between a three-star review and a five-star review can cause an 18% difference in revenue.
+With that in mind, a highly regarded business has a lot to lose while a poorly rated business has a lot to gain from investing in online review management.
+That’s why focusing on the review sites that customers are likely to interact with every day is key.
+Yelp, Google+, CitySearch, UrbanSpoon, YellowPages, and Angie's List are just some of the go-to websites for customers to research businesses.

-The onus is now on business owners to monitor, effectively respond, and potentially remove negative reviews from Yelp, Yellow Pages, Google Places, CitySearch & other prominent review sites.
-These sites allow customers to talk about their experiences with companies and lets business owners talk about their company to consumers.
-These review sites have strict rules about not deleting or moderating false reviews & unless they are break any guidelines set by the review site.
-But all hope is not lost - while it is rare it is possible to have some reviews on Yelp removed, and in cases where it's not we have some free & cost effective ways of nullify negative reviews on Yelp, Google Places, CItySearch, Yellow Pages, etc.
+The onus is now on business owners to monitor, manage and potentially remove negative reviews from Yelp, YellowPages, Google+, CitySearch and the other prominent review sites.
+These sites allow customers to talk about their experiences with companies and let business owners inform consumers about their services.
+They have strict rules about deleting or moderating false reviews, essentially refusing to do so unless the reviews in question break the guidelines set by the review site.
+But all hope is not lost.
+While rare, it is possible to have some reviews on Yelp removed, and in cases where it's not, we have some effective ways to address negative reviews on Yelp, Google+, CitySearch, YellowPages, etc.

 Here is how to do it:

-- Search for your business.
+2. Search for your business.
 Click on it when you find it to bring up your business page.

 Responding To Negative Reviews

-Resolve False Reviews
+Resolving False Reviews

-Your business may have reviews/comments on a multitude of reviews sites such as Yelp, Google Places, YellowPages, CitySearch, RateMD, Angie's List and many other prominent sites.
-That’s why it's extremely important that you not only have a listing with the correct information about your business, but also that you consistently monitor all these reviews sites for new reviews, especially negative ones so that you can limit the damage done to your business reputation.
-One negative review that you're unaware of could potentially cost you a vast number of customers if there are not enough positive reviews that act as a defense.
-For instance if you were looking for a dentist or physician online and there was one positive review and one negative, what's the likelihood that you would use that business?
-Now imagine that a dentist or physician had one negative review but also had 10-20 positive reviews, the likelihood of you using that business would be far higher than the first example.
+Your business may have reviews and comments on a multitude of review sites such as Yelp, Google+, YellowPages, CitySearch, RateMD, Angie's List and many other prominent sites.
+That’s why it's extremely important that you not only have a listing with the correct information about your business, but also that you consistently monitor all these reviews sites for new reviews.
+It is especially important to be aware of new negative reviews so that you can limit the damage done to your business’s reputation.
+One negative review that you're unaware of could potentially cost you a significant number of customers, especially if there are not enough positive reviews that acting as an automatic line of defense.

-At Reputation.com we've recognized that every business large or small relies heavily on their online reputation & online reviews, and after consulting with many review management experts across the US, have developed specific service, Reputation for Business, to assist in monitoring, improving, defending and repairing online reputations and reviews.
-Imagine having your online online marketing & PR team that manages all your reviews, effectively resolving negative customer experiences and building a broad volume of positive reviews from your actual clientele!
+At Reputation.com we've recognized that every business, large or small, relies heavily on its online reputation as well as its online reviews.
+Reputation.com for Business is our tool that assists you in monitoring, improving, defending and repairing online reputations and reviews.
+Imagine having your own online marketing and PR team that manages all your reviews, effectively resolving negative customer experiences and building a broad volume of positive reviews from your actual clientele!